Setting up a Sole Trader in China

 A Chinese sole trader must be owned by a Chinese national.
 As the name implies, it is owned by a single individual who bears complete liability for the small private company.
 Foreign investors who want to open a small enterprise in China will need to find a Chinese partner.
 The registration process is likely to be faster, if you are married in China to a Chinese national and wish to start a business.

 Depending on your chosen business field, you will not only have to register the sole trader, but will also need special permits and licenses for certain types of businesses, like a restaurant.
 Our Chinese lawyers are able to help you obtain the necessary permits from the relevant Chinese authorities.
+They can also assist you if you are willing to get a Chinese residence permit.
+But you should know about these facts beforehand.
+Aliens who have been given permanent residency must stay in China for an annual total of more than three months.
+They shall seek permission from the public security administration of the provinces, autonomous regions, or municipalities directly under the Central Government where they have their permanent abode if they are unable to fulfill that criterion owing to specific practical reasons.
+However, they should only spend a maximum of one year in China throughout five years.

 Other business options in China